Whistleblowing and self-reporting

 The recipient of a bribe may be exempted from a penalty if:

-- he or she reports the crime within 30 days of committing it and always before the proceedings begin, and provided that he or she has voluntarily returned the offer that he or she had previously accepted (or its value); or
+- they report the crime within 30 days of committing it and always before the proceedings begin, and provided that they have voluntarily returned the offer that they had previously accepted (or its value); or

-- before performing the act that he or she was supposed to carry out, he or she voluntarily renounces the offer or the promise that he or she had previously accepted (or its value).
+- before performing the act that they were supposed to carry out, they voluntarily renounce the offer or the promise that they had previously accepted (or its value).

-With respect to active bribery, the perpetrator may be exempted from a penalty if, before the performance of the act, he or she withdraws the promise, refuses to make the offer or asks for its return.
+With respect to active bribery, the perpetrator may be exempted from a penalty if, before the performance of the act, they withdraw the promise, refuse to make the offer or ask for its return.